-The good news is the Stake App and other brokers allow you to trade on both exchanges so in reality there is no difference to you looking to buy and invest.
+The good news is the Stake share trading platform allows you to trade on both exchanges so in reality there is no difference between which you are looking to buy and invest in.

 It might be more in the research phase of your investing practice that you find things different as stock codes and prices are available on the exchange the company is listed on.

 NASDAQ is popular for technology stocks and does not have a trading floor, whereas the NYSE is based in Wall Street and most photos, images, or shows that you’ve seen represent the now older way of buying and selling stocks via physical location.

 There are thousands of companies available